-I have also enjoyed the wonderful opportunities to see an endless number of 17th and 18th century Italian instruments that pass through Chicago frequently, and study the styles of the greatest and most celebrated luthiers.
+I have also had the fortunate opportunity to study an endless number of 17th and 18th Century Italian instruments that come through Chicago frequently.
+Studying the styles of the greatest and most celebrated luthiers has shaped my philosophy.